alpocnito/OptimizationChallenge/README.md

 The 4 point can be visualized with this picture
 ![table.png](OptimizationPictures/table.png)

 I used [Callgrind profile with 	KCacheGrind][]  to analyse the slowest functions in my code.
+In the Kcashgrind sort functions by ```self```, to display only the function time.
 After that I rewrote this function in clear asm

 [Callgrind profile with KCacheGrind]: https://baptiste-wicht.com/posts/2011/09/profile-c-application-with-callgrind-kcachegrind.html